peposso/vscode-vstu-debugger/README.md

 ## Extension Settings

-* `vstu-debugger.vstuPath`: The path to 'Visual Studio Tools for Unity' folder. (optional)
+* `vstu-debugger.vstuPath`: The path to 'Visual Studio Tools for Unity' folder.
+(Default:'auto')
+* `vstu-debugger.targetFramework`: The TargetFramework to use when running the debug adapter.
+(Default:'auto')

 ## License